 3. Psychologically based assessments

 This one focuses on what motivates people to do what they do and how they react to given situations.
 It also looks at a person’s emotional status.
-Indeed, assessments in this category can be described as personality tests as they attempt to define what makes a particular individual.
+Indeed, we can describe assessments in this category as personality tests as they attempt to define what makes a particular individual.
 An example of an assessment in this category that is most used around the world is the Myers–Briggs Type Indicator (MBTI).
 Learn more about MBTI below.

 4. Behaviour-based assessments